mfdcoder/flutter-form-voiceover/README.md

 ## Run on web

-Go to project root and execute the following command in terminal to get the required dependencies:
+Go to project root and execute the following command in terminal to run the app in chrome browser

 ```
 flutter run -d chrome